shirish93/shirish93.github.io/_posts/2023-12-12-data-engineering-team.md

 ---
 layout: post
-title:  "How our squad integrated data scientists and software engineers"
+title: How our squad integrated data scientists and software engineers
 author: shirish
-categories: [ engineering, leadership, teamwork ]
+categories:
+  - engineering
+  - leadership
+  - teamwork
-image: "assets/images/teamwork2.png"
+image: assets/images/teamwork2.png
 featured: false
 hidden: false
+image_description: Image generated using Gemini AI.
+Will be replaced soon.
 ---

 Our team integrated data scientists and engineers into a single team.
 We learned important lessons as we tested different team structures and planning regimen.
 This essay takes us through our journey.